-Forming a legal business entity has many steps, but it’s not as hard as you might think.
-In this guide, we’ll help you learn how to register a company or corporation.
+Forming a legal business entity in Colombia has many steps, but it’s not as hard as you might think.
+In this guide, we’ll help you learn how to register a company or corporation in Colombia

 When planning to expand your business operations to Latin America, there’s every reason to consider Colombia.